DEVITY-IOT/devity-iot.github.io/website/docs/Eval Kit/Prerequsites and General Information.md

 - You have received the device voucher.

 ## Subscription Limits
 Please note that there is a subscription limit for Azure IoT Central and AWS IoT Core.
-We provide you with a 5€ limited subscrition, where access to the device will be cut if the limit is exceeded.
-Do not worry to much about that here is an example calculation that show letting the Eval Kit run for the full month with default settings, of one message every 10 seconds, does not come close to that limit.
+We provide you with a 5€ limited subscrition for free, where access to the device will be cut if the limit is exceeded.
+Do not worry to much about that here is an example calculation (see below) that show letting the Eval Kit run for the full month with default settings, of one message every 10 seconds, does not come close to that limit.

+### Thingsboard
+For the Eval Kit you have unlimited data usage in Thingsboard.
+[Here](https://thingsboard.io/pricing/) you can learn more about the pricing models of Thingsboard.

 ### Azure
     You have 1 device that is free with the subscribtion sending one message every 10 seconds.